jharwell/sierra/README.md

 [![Documentation Status](https://readthedocs.org/projects/swarm-robotics-sierra/badge/?version=latest)](https://swarm-robotics-sierra.readthedocs.io/en/latest/?badge=latest)

 Python framework for automating a common research pipeline in swarm robotics.
 ARGoS driver.
 It is named thusly because it will save you a LITERAL, (not figurative) mountain of work.

 Automated pipeline currently contains:

-1. Generating simulation inputs for experiments simulations to investigate some variable(s) of interest across some range(s) for arbitrary swarm sizes, robot controllers, and scenarios (exact capabalitities depend on the controller+support code you have written).
+1. Generating simulation inputs for experiments simulations to investigate some variable(s) of interest across some range(s) for arbitrary swarm sizes, robot controllers, and scenarios (exact capabilities depend on the controller+support code you have written).

 2. Running all simulations in parallel.
 Supports multiple HPC environments such